lucl310/fireflies/README.md

 ### Part II
 1. Setup variables in your JS file to store the container div and the text header.
 2. Add an Event Listener to the ```document``` itself.
 This will listen for when the user moves their mouse.
-  * When the mouse is moved, we will track .
+  * When the mouse is moved, we will track the mouse coordinates.
     * The x and y coordinates of the mouse can be obtained as follows:
     ```javascript
     let x = event.clientX;